404-WasFound/ncea-assessment-2/README.md

 ### Specifications
 The site needs to be completed in 8 weeks.
 But the time limit can be extended if need be.
 The site will be created using HTML and CSS with possible Javascript.
 It will contain a [Home Page], [About Page], [Contact Page], [Listings Page], [Forum Page], and a [Profile Page].
+The targetted audience is people who are interested in modified and classic cars.

 ### Wireframes
 ![Home-Desktop](https://github.com/404-WasFound/ncea-assessment-2/blob/main/plan/wireframes/home-desktop.jpg)